Conzxy/mysql_zxy/README.md

 mysql.RunQuery(result, "SELECT * FROM insturctor");
 // trigger static asserttion
 ```
-Also ,if you want to support self-defined type, you can register and specialize input and output binder, but I don't suggest do it
+Also ,if you want to support self-defined type, you can register and specialize input and output binder, but I don't suggest do it.

 ## injection safe
 Mysql provide prepared statement API, so the interface also wrap it to PreparedStmt RAII class.